markopetrovi/CommandGateway/README.md

  - GROUP_TESTDEV, GROUP_DEV, GROUP_ADMIN, GROUP_SUPERUSER: Specify the group name associated with given privilege level.
 Overrides defaults (jmatestdev, jmadev, jmaadmin, jmaroot)
 # Command line arguments (server-only)
  - `-f / --foreground` Do not daemonize the server.
 Logs are redirected to stdout
+# External command handlers
+ - The server supports delegating command execution to external executables.
+They should be in the same directory as the server binary and should have the same filename as the command they handle.
+ - Client supports executing any command in PATH if the request is comming from a server with PRIV_SUPERUSER, as recognized by the client
 # Compiling
  - To build codebase as server, use:
 `make` or `make server`